argrelay/argrelay/docs/dev_notes/bootstrap_procedure.1.project_creation.md

 Normally, it is clear from the output what is the reason for the failure.

-This is a non-exhaustive list of reasons and clues how to address them:
+This is a non-exhaustive list of reasons and clues how to address them (trying to be in the order of occurrence):

 *   Missing `@/exe/` dir.